marcelmildenberger/dataset-extension-attack/README.md

 python main.py --config configs/nepal_config.json
 ```

-This launches the full DEA pipeline with default parameters, including preprocessing, model training, and reconstruction.
+This launches the full NEPAL pipeline with default parameters, including preprocessing, model training, and reconstruction.
 Results are written to the directory configured inside `nepal_config.json` (see [`docs/parameters.md`](docs/parameters.md) for a full description of the configuration schema).

 ## Batch Experiment Setup